bschulz81/AcceleratedLinearAlgebra/README.md

 # Version history

+### 26.07.2026
+Switched the library from size_t to ptrdiff_t.

+This allows negative strides to reverse arrays.
+The downside is that the maximum of the length that the library can handle is now roughly size_t_max/2 and not size_t anymore.
+Removed the old various copy functions for subtensors and made the deep copy mechanism views more flexible.
+One can now designate the device or a memory map.
+Cleaned the previous syntax with the boolean variables in the constructors up more.

 ### 24.07.2026

 replaced the bool fields in the datablock, mdspan,mdspan_data constructors with structs to make code more readable and initialization less dangerous.